 SEE 2009 is where the Symbian community comes together to share, to create, to network, to learn and to have lots of fun!
 Khronos Members Qualcomm Nokia, Sony Ericsson and ST Ericsson will be sponsoring this years SEE2009.
 The event will be held in Earls Court 2 London England from October 27 - 28 2009.
 Exhibiting this year among others will be Arm, Broadcom, Fujitsu and Imagination Technologies.

 Want to know what a Graphics Processing Unit (GPU) is and why it is important to you?
 PCWorld has a great getting started primer for folks wanting to know more about GPU's and the things that make them tick.
 Covering the major players like NVIDIA, AMD / ATI and Intel, and the main API's like DirectX, OpenGL and newcomer OpenCL.
 Read on to learn about CUDA, ATI stream, SLI and Crossfire and more.

-DMP has announced a new two day getting start GLSL Programming training course on August 20th and 21st 2009.
+DMP has announced a new two day getting start GLSL Programming training course on October 8th and 9th 2009.
 The OpenGL ES roadmap has been tailored to the diverse needs of the embedded industry and contains two tracks with "1.X" and "2.X" specification roadmaps that will evolve in parallel.
 The 1.X roadmap will continue to be developed for new-generation fixed function 3D accelerators while the 2.X roadmap will enable emerging programmable 3D pipelines.This course introduce the world of programmable pipeline by explaining basic topics of the GLSL(OpenGL Shading Language) which is a core feature of OpenGL ES 2.x and OpenGL 2.x.